Come All Ye Faithful

 ###

-Christmas Eve choir is successful this year (believe it or not).
-Aunt Becky doesn't bring her hat-box percussion, but we do have a section of us banging triangles in various rhythms during our version of Little Drummer Boy, because, you know, metal triangles just make sense when singing about the humble little drummer who played his heart out for baby Jesus while the ox and lamb kept time.
+Christmas Eve choir is booming this year (believe it or not).
+Aunt Becky doesn't bring her hat-box percussion, but we do have a section of us banging triangles in various rhythms during our version of Little Drummer Boy because, you know, metal triangles just make sense when singing about the humble little drummer who played his heart out for baby Jesus while the ox and lamb kept time.

-This Christmas Eve, my solo verse of "O Holy Night" is played (and sung) in the correct key, I'm thrilled to report, so there's that Christmas blessing.
+This Christmas Eve, my solo verse of "O Holy Night" is played (and sung) in the correct key; I'm thrilled to report so there's that Christmas blessing.
 As a matter of fact, my relationship with organist Mike a corner this year, most likely due to a surge of Christmas joy that inspired me to hug him and thank him for playing with unrelenting passion, despite accompanying a choir of typically off-key or off-tempo amateurs.
 He might also have sensed that for once I wasn't energetically restraining an urge to knock his toupee from his scatter-brained head.

 Frank's and my rendition of "O Holy Night" is not quite as memorable or as moving, but do manage to pull off something beautiful in honor of the birth of the most precious infant Jesus.

 Julie Ann and I sit in separate rows of the choir this year.
-She claims it's because I hog the mic, but I know that she lip syncs, so I'm not sure how that excuse holds water.
+She claims it's because I hog the mic, but I know that she lip-syncs, so I'm not sure how that excuse holds water.
 I think it's because she wants to maintain a sense of reverence for Christmas Eve Mass this year.
 Our last year's frequent outbursts of laughter at the awkward Vietnamese readings and the swaggering choir director's processional rendition of the painfully awful "Mary Did You Know?" might have been more irreverence than my precious sister cares to repeat.
 I get it.
-I miss her though.
+I miss her, though.
 Admittedly, I feel a bit abandoned, like I felt the first time she didn't want us to sleep together anymore (in a twin bed) on the eve of Christmas when we were wee little lasses.
 Not that I can blame her.
 I peed the bed on more than one Christmas Eve.
 I bet that got old.

-Frankly, this concept of the meat pies as a quick and easy source of sustenance on a long day is a bit head-scratching, since the pies are actually warmed by being boiled in the jus of their meat innards, but who am I to question tradition.
+Frankly, this concept of meat pies as a quick and easy source of sustenance on a long day is a bit head-scratching since the pies are warmed by being boiled in the jus of their meat innards, but who am I to question tradition?
 Leave it to the Irish to create a way to "make their pie and eat it too."
 On my bucket list is now a trip to my family's county for a day of horse races meat pies, in the spirit of my forefathers and mothers of the Motherland.
 I think this aspiration would make my Grandma and Grandpa Rellihan proud.

 On the last day of my Home for the Holidays, Dad asks Mom where she's moved the kitchen pots and pans.
 Mom casually responds, "They are under Jenée's bed."